Skip to content

 Would You Buy a Baby Carrier from Anybody?
 Why Not Consult An Expert?

 At Nurtured we feel strongly that you should have first hand instruction on the use of any baby carrier especially before you buy it or use it.
-This ensures that you will wear your baby with SAFETY in mind.
+This ensures that you will wear your baby with SAFETY and comfort in mind.
 Nurtured Mom & Nurtured Dad have both passed their Certified Babywearing Educator status via the Center for Babywearing Studies in New York City.
-They were the first two of only three Canadians certified with this training.
+They were two of the first Canadians ever certified with this training.
 All employees of Nurtured are trained by Nurtured Mom and are avid baby wearers themselves.
 In fact, some of those working here have brought their infants to work and have done so by wearing them in carriers.

 Nurtured offers private consultations for those who prefer a private setting and also home and hospital visits as requested.
 Further training and learning is offered to anyone that has been gifted Nurtured carriers and is not sure how to find comfort, security or confidence when wearing.
 Follow up workshops include learning back carries and learning specific woven wrap tying methods (such as a rucksack).